ogivuk/home-it/GitLab-Runner.md

-# Set Up GitLab CI/CD Runner on Raspberry Pi as a Docker Container (on Docker Swarm)
+# Set Up GitLab CI/CD Runner as a Docker Container (on Docker Swarm)

 2018-11-26, Ognjen Vuković